Hemit99123/everyone-class/README.md

-# Everyone Class (A STEM verison of Google Classroom)
+# Everyone Class: Empowering STEM Education

-## Welcome to our open sourced tool
+## Welcome to our Open-Sourced Learning Platform

-### If you are interested in helping our cause, feel free to give us a star and contribute by submitting PRs which our CTO or Senior SWE will review :)
+### We extend a warm welcome to all enthusiasts and collaborators.
+If you're passionate about advancing education, kindly show your support by giving us a star and consider contributing by submitting pull requests (PRs).
+Our Chief Technology Officer (CTO) and Senior Software Engineers (SWE) will diligently review your contributions.